Tyzie/Terminode/README.md

 ### Working with commands
 Now Terminode have small list of commands.
 If you want to view this list - write 'help' in Terminode.
+Category help - 'help [category]'

 ### Changing settings
 The settings of Terminode are located in the file `config.py`.